baotap2510/Privacy-policy/README.md

 # Privacy-policy
   This is a privacy policy
-*Privacy Policy

 [Developer/dvtuan.it@gmail.com] built the [Magic Tree] app as [free] app.
 This SERVICE is provided by [Developer/dvtuan.it@gmail.com] at no cost and is intended for use as is.